Reviews & Features

-“Janet Fisher has Oregon history running through her veins: She grew up on and now runs the Martha A. Maupin Century Farm, founded in 1868 by her great-great grandmother Martha Poindexter Maupin,” writes Amy Wang of The Oregonian in a feature that ran in the Sunday A&E Section under Books on March 13, 2016 and also in OregonLive online.
+“Janet Fisher has Oregon history running through her veins: She grew up on and now runs the Martha A. Maupin Century Farm, founded in 1868 by her great-great grandmother Martha Poindexter Maupin,” writes Amy Wang of The Oregonian in a feature that ran in the Sunday A&E Section and also in OregonLive online.

 —Amy Wang, The Oregonian, Portland, Oregon

 FARM AND FAMILY

 On a ridge overlooking the Umpqua River a few miles south of here, Janet Fisher built a house on the same farm her great-great-grandmother, Martha Poindexter Maupin, had bought for herself and her children 140 years before.

 The two women had more in common than Fisher realized until she embarked on a quest to learn who her ancestor really was.
 The search introduced her to a rich family history she never knew existed and yielded a book, “A Place of Her Own,” a title that applies equally to both women.